Art

 New Work 2025

-The concept “Earthbound” refers to Bruno Latour’s claim that humans are ineluctably bound to the earth—that the Earth sets the final limits on what we may do, despite fantasies of realistically colonizing other planets.
+The concept “Earthbound” refers to Bruno Latour’s claim that the Earth sets the final limits on what we may do.
 The first set of images focus on regeneration and our smallness next to the planetary.
-The tryptic below those entitled “Earthbound Man,” refers to possible futures and to possible ways of being on the Earth.
-Drought, fires, floods, or regeneration?
-Through my work, I explore the increasingly precarious and fragile environmental conditions that have emerged with the loss of Holocene stability.
-All species—with the exception of many humans—try to find ways to adapt and participate in a regenerative rather than a degenerative future.
-Through the medium of digital collage, using my own photographs plus borrowing an image of the Earth from NASA, I focus on both the lack of security and modes of adaptation to climate change, rising seas, increasing pollution, wildfires, and more.
-We must continue to actively create alternative modes of being on the planet in contrast to what has brought us to a situation in which we cannot take for granted the background conditions of existence.
+The tryptic below those entitled “Earthbound Man,” refers to simultaneous happenings.: Drought, fires, floods, or regeneration?
+My work explores the fragile environmental conditions that have emerged with the loss of Holocene stability.
+Can we find ways to adapt and participate in a regenerative rather than a degenerative future?

 A woman bends down to look at fruit.
 The backdrop is an earth image, tangled roots, and green.